reuk/wayverb/docs/work_log/work_log.md

 ----

 * show config info - source and receiver positions
+* show mesh node positions

 TODO
 ----

-* show mesh nodes
+* fix node positions so that the entire mesh is covered!
-    * with pressure, as the simulation progresses
+* show mesh node pressure, as the simulation progresses
 * show rays
     * with volume, as the simulation progresses
 * scroll to zoom?